Keto vs Mediterranean Diet: Which Wins?

 Many people find the keto diet easy to follow because it allows you to eat cheese, bacon, cream, and a lot of the foods that are typically forbidden when dieting.
 Plus it helps suppress your appetite, making it much easier to lose weight.

 For some, that’s dieting heaven!
-But others find it difficult because it allows only a tiny portion of carbohydrates each day.
+But others find it difficult because it only allows a tiny portion of carbohydrates daily.

 So, which one wins?